Abraham ibn Ezra: Poetry

 There are a great many other poems by Ibn Ezra, some of them religious and some secular – about friendship, wine, didactic or satirical.
 Like his friend Yehuda Halevi, he used the Arabic poetic form of Muwashshah.
-His relative Moses ibn Ezra was also a famous poet.

 Legacy

 The crater Abenezra on the Moon was named in honor of Ibn Ezra.

-Robert Browning's poem "Rabbi Ben Ezra", beginning "Grow old along with me/The best is yet to be", is derived from a meditation on Ibn Ezra's life and work which appeared in Browning's 1864 Dramatis Personae.
+Robert Browning's poem "Rabbi ben Ezra", beginning "Grow old along with me/The best is yet to be", is derived from a meditation on Ibn Ezra's life and work that appeared in Browning's 1864 poetry collection Dramatis Personæ.

+Burial

+According to Jewish tradition, Abraham ibn Ezra was buried in Cabul in the Lower Galilee alongside Judah Halevi.